 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Caro Monroe County Opportunity The City of Monroe is focused on increasing services for the homeless and find Continuum of Care Program stable affordable housing for those residents.
+Continuum of Care Monroe County Opportunity Program The City of Monroe is focused on increasing services for the homeless and find stable affordable housing for those residents.